Xavierete/Xavierete/README.md

 - 🌍 **Events**: Workshops, webinars, and industry meetups.
 - 🪙 **Subscriptions**: Exclusive resources and AI-driven recommendations.
 - 🤖 **Apple Intelligence Integration**: Smart content discovery tailored to your interests.

+### 🎙️ **Weekly Gathering Podcast**
+A podcast focused on technology and innovation, featuring insightful discussions with industry experts.

+### 🚗 **CarsFromLords**
+A start-up focused on automotive content creation, achieving over 10 million views in total via RSS.

 ---